 The Houston Christian University Student Life Office is the campus entity immediately responsible for contact with student organizations.
 The HCU Police Department does not provide law enforcement services to off-campus residences or activities.
 Off-campus criminal activity within the City of Houston is monitored and recorded by the Houston Police Department.
 The Houston Police may call on University Police anytime their assistance is needed.
-The HCU Police Department maintains a close working relationship with the Houston Police Department and the Harris County Sheriff's Office, as well as other law enforcement agencies.
+The HCU Police Department and the

+Harris County Sheriff's Office, as well as other law enforcement agencies.
 This cooperative approach addresses situations as they arise as well as future concerns.